 Haemophilus B Conjugate Vaccine (hee-MOF-i-lus B KON-joo-gate VAX-een), Hepatitis B Vaccine Recombinant (hep-a-TYE-tis B VAX-een re-KOM-bin-ant)

-Prevents infections caused by hepatitis B virus and Haemophilus influenzae type b virus in babies and young children.
-This medicine is a vaccine.
+Prevents infections caused by hepatitis B virus and Haemophilus influenzae type b virus.
+This vaccine is only given to infants and young children who are 6 weeks to 15 months of age.

 There may be other brand names for this medicine.